 There are a few ways I’ve seen this eggy dish spelled, this way and pizza gaina!
 How do you spell it?

-- In this recipe, I use sliced pepperoni because I forgot to tell hubby to get the sausage stick when he toddled off to the store.
-If you get it in stick form, you can cut the pepperoni yourself into thicker slices or little chunks but even pre-sliced pepperoni needs to be cut.
+- In this recipe, I use sliced pepperoni because I forgot to tell hubby to buy a roll of pepperoni when he toddled off to the store.
+If you buy it in roll form (like a sausage), you can cut the pepperoni yourself into thicker slices or little chunks but even pre-sliced pepperoni needs to be cut.

 - You can use leftover smoked shoulder or ham for the second meat.

 - With this dish, you need to grease your pan really well AND liberally grease the wax paper you line the pan with.
 Trust me on this.